alexlusco/alexlusco.github.io/_posts/2020-4-10-parsing-your-pdfs-in-R.md

 article <- as.character(article)
 ```

-# Find the information you want to extract
+# find the information you want to extract

 Next let's take a look at the original document and get a sense of how it is structured and what kinds of information it contains.